leonardopaiva/pucrio-mvp-des-fs-advanced-micro-auth-api/README.md

 ## Local and Env Variables

-- When runing this micro service with docker using the docker-compose.yml from gateway api reposity the env variables will from there will be used.
+- When runing this micro service with docker using the docker-compose.yml from gateway api reposity the env variables from there will be used.

 ## How to Run Only This Microservice

 You must have all the Python libraries listed in requirements.txt installed.
-After cloning the repository, navigate to the gateway api repository through the terminal to execute the commands below.
+After cloning the repository, navigate to the api repository through the terminal to execute the commands below.

 > It is strongly recommended to use virtual environments such as virtualenv (https://virtualenv.pypa.io/en/latest/installation.html).